devcareer/Dae-Alright-Frontend/README.md

 # Dae-Alright-Frontend
-Building a food service web app with React, using SASS as a CSS pre-processor, Bootstrap as CSS framework.
+Building a food service web app built with React, using SASS as a CSS pre-processor, Bootstrap as CSS framework.

 This Project was structured with the create-react-app